canro91/canro91.github.io/_posts/2023-02-20-WhatNullReferenceExceptionIs.md

 Voilà!
 That's the NullReferenceException and how to fix it by checking for `null`.
 Remember, we shouldn't catch this exception but prevent and prepare for it.

-In the next post, we will see how to use [some new operators to work with null]({% post_url 2023-03-06-NullableOperatorsAndReferences %}) and a new C# feature to prevent the NullReferenceException.
+Don't miss the other posts in this series!
+In the next post, we cover how to use [Nullable Operators and Nullable References]({% post_url 2023-03-06-NullableOperatorsAndReferences %}) to prevent the NullReferenceException.
+In future posts, we're covering [the Option type and LINQ XOrDefault methods]({% post_url 2023-03-20-UseOptionInsteadOfNull %}) and [a design technique to encapsulate optional state]({% post_url 2023-04-03-SeparateStateIntoSeparateObjects %}).

-In the meantime, if you want to read more C# content, check [my C# Definitive Guide]({% post_url 2018-11-17-TheC#DefinitiveGuide %}) and my [Unit Testing 101 series]({% post_url 2021-08-30-UnitTesting %}).
+If you want to read more C# content, check [my C# Definitive Guide]({% post_url 2018-11-17-TheC#DefinitiveGuide %}) and my [Unit Testing 101 series]({% post_url 2021-08-30-UnitTesting %}).
 Sure, unit tests help us to prevent NullReferenceException too.

 _Happy coding!_